 If you’re behind on your electricity bill and face having your service disconnected, you may qualify for emergency financial help through the Ontario Energy Board’s Low-income Energy Assistance Program (LEAP).

-LEAP provides a one-time payment of up to $500 per household per calendar year ($600 if your home is heated electrically), which is credited directly to your electricity bill.
+LEAP provides a one-time payment of up to $500 ($600 if your home is heated electrically) per calendar year, which is automatically credited to your electricity bill.

 In Ottawa, United Way Ottawa administers LEAP in conjunction with the Salvation Army Ottawa Booth Centre and a network of community in-take agencies.

 To learn more about the LEAP visit Ontarioenergyboard.ca.